ahmad-zurih/rag-framework/readme.md

 6.  **LLM configurations (ollama or openai):**

     *   The file `config/llm_config.py` allows you to configure the large language model (LLM) used for text generation.
 You can specify the LLM and potentially edit the prompts used for generating text.
 This config file also allows you to choose between running ollama or openai api models.
+You can also choose to record chat log of users with the record_data variable.
 Here is an example file:
     ```python
     llm_model = 'deepseek-r1:1.5b' # select any model available on the ollama site https://ollama.com/search